Sharp integral inequalities for the dyadic maximal operator and applications: Applications

 for every $\beta>0,$ for $\phi$ a $\mc{T}$-good function.
-Plugging this into \eqref{eq:4p10} we get \eqref{eq:1p14} for $\mc{T}$-good functions and defining $\phi_m$ and $\Phi_m$ as in Section 4, we get \eqref{eq:1p14} for the general $\phi \in L^p(X,\mu),$ using the monotone convergence theorem.
-Now, to show it is sharp for every $\beta>0$, let $\phi_\alpha$ be as in \eqref{eq:5p5} so that $\int_X\phi_\alpha\ud\mu=f$ for every $\alpha>0.$ Taking limits as $\alpha\to 0^+$ in \eqref{eq:6p3} we are done.
-Now, \eqref{eq:6p9} is valid if we also assume $\int_x\phi^q \ud\mu=A,$ so by the above proof \eqref{eq:1p14} still holds in this case.
-Finally, sharpness is proved in exactly the same way as the corresponding case of Theorem \ref{thm:1}.
-This completes the proof. \end{proof}
+Plugging this into \eqref{eq:3p10} we get \eqref{eq:1p13} for $\mc{T}$-good functions and defining $\phi_m$ and $\Phi_m$ as in Section 3, we get \eqref{eq:1p13} for the general $\phi \in L^p(X,\mu),$ using the monotone convergence theorem.
+Sharpness is proved for both cases in the same way it has been proved for \eqref{eq:1p12}.
+We only need to observe that with $g$ as in \eqref{eq:4p3}